Quick Answer — European Sustainability Reporting Standards and UK Impact

 Large UK groups operating across multiple jurisdictions face complex reporting boundary decisions:

-UK parent company: Subject to UK SRS if premium-listed (~515 companies from 20274)
+UK parent company: Subject to UK SRS Thresholds (approximately 500 companies from 20274)

-EU subsidiaries: Subject to CSRD if meeting post-Omnibus thresholds (1,000+ employees, €450 million+ turnover2)
+EU subsidiaries: Subject to CSRD if meeting post-Omnibus I thresholds (BOTH 1,000+ employees AND €450 million+ turnover2)

 Disclosure equivalence: No automatic mutual recognition between UK SRS and ESRS frameworks — separate compliance required for each jurisdiction